bayl0n/Etch-A-Sketch/README.md

-# Etch-A-Sketch
+# SketchPad
-A JavaScript Etch-A-Sketch project
+A primitive drawing application using JavaScript, HTML and CSS.

 **This project uses:**
   * HTML